course-details-portlet

 Course content

 All interventions in nature and the exploitation of natural resources involve change, whether it relates to harvest/capture, food production, invasion of alien species, area use, or industry development.
 In this course it will be discussed how sustainable use of nature can support development that may fulfill today's requirements without destroying the capacity to fulfill the requirements of coming generations.
 The course will give an introduction to different terrestrial and aquatic ecosystems, their structure and function, and their turnover of energy and mass.
 This is related to how the vulnerability of these systems affects the biodiversity and critical levels of different interventions and influences.
 Various terms used to explain and describe sustainability will be introduced, such as ecosystem services, possible tools for evaluation of ecosystem limits, ecological footprints due to exploitation, production of food and goods, and life-cycle-analysis and corporate responsibility.
-An overview of the most important national and international institutions working with the UN sustainability goals will be offered.
+An overview of the most important national and international institutions working with the UN sustainability goals and the Kunming-Montreal Global Biodiversity Framework (Nature agreement) will be offered.
 Students will work with the the different UN reports related to environmental sustainability, and how these are related to more local situations and political processes for possible change.
 The student group work will mostly focus on specific topics of NTNU's research activity that are related to the UN sustainability goals.

 Learning outcome